Early Life

 Philanthropy

-Filo and his wife, Angela, founded the Yellow Chair Foundation (now Skyline Foundation) in 2000.
-The foundation supports education, civil liberties, gender equality, and environmental causes.
-Filo donated $30 million to Tulane University for engineering and computer science scholarships in 2005.
-The Filos are also major benefactors of Stanford and Berkeley, supporting sustainability, education, and journalism.
+Filo and his wife, Angela, established the Yellow Chair Foundation, which supports various causes, including education, civil liberties, and the environment.
+In 2004, Filo donated $30 million to Tulane University's School of Engineering.
+The Filos have also been major benefactors of Stanford and Berkeley, supporting their schools of sustainability, education, and journalism.